Why Your Home WiFi Network Is a High-Value Target

 Segment Your Network by Device Type

 Beyond a basic guest network, consider three distinct segments: one for computers and phones that handle sensitive data, one for smart home and IoT devices, and one for visitors.
 This limits how far an attacker who compromises a smart camera can move across your network.
 The NSA's cybersecurity guidance for home users specifically recommends isolating device categories to contain the impact of any single compromise.
+Many mid-range routers from ASUS, Netgear Orbi, and Eero Pro support VLAN configuration or multiple SSIDs that can fulfill this role without requiring enterprise hardware.

 Audit Connected Devices on a Schedule